ThomasKrauss/Reconnect/README.md

 It will probably diverge in some hopefully interesting direction.

-It has the following things:
+The Reconnect project has the following things:
 - a little library for defining code systems
 - a dependency parser for Common Lisp code
 - a full view debugger for Common Lisp code